1688KAI/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperStarted.md

 threaded and multi-threaded.
 These differ only in how the messaging loop is done.
-For more information, see the [Programming Examples in the ZooKeeper Programmer's Guide](zookeeperProgrammers.html#ch_programStructureWithExample) for sample code using the different APIs.
+For more information, see the [Programming Examples in the ZooKeeper Programmer's Guide](zookeeperProgrammers.html#ch_programStructureWithExample) for sample code using of the different APIs.

 <a name="sc_RunningReplicatedZooKeeper"></a>